Reputation, Trust, and the Long Game

 For investors, a company's reputation is a meaningful signal.
 Companies with strong reputations are typically characterized by:

-- Higher customer retention: Satisfied customers stay longer, buy more, and recommend to others.
+- Higher customer retention: Satisfied customers stay longer, buy more, and recommend the company to others.

 - Lower customer acquisition costs: A strong brand reduces the effort required to win new customers.